-Traynor Environmental Ltd. were commissioned by Leitrim County Council, to undertake an Environmental Impact Assessment (EIA) Screening of a proposed library development at Main Street Dromahair, Co.
+Traynor Environmental Ltd. were commissioned by Leitrim County Council, to undertake an Environmental Impact Assessment (EIA) Screening of a proposed development in at Páirceanna na Bhaile, Townparks, Carrick - on - Shannon, Co.
 Leitrim.
-Traynor Environmental Ltd have, as part of this commission, carried out this Screening for EIA to determine whether the preparation of an Environmental Impact Assessment Report (EIAR) is required for the proposed development.
+Traynor Environmental Ltd. have, as part of this commission, carried out this Screening for EIA to determine whether the preparation of an Environmental Impact Assessment Report (EIAR) is required for the proposed development.
 The findings of the EIA screening assessment are presented in this report.